tilden/tilden.github.io/projects/jga.md

 ## Conclusion

 Ultimately, I was able to finish and release the game, after nearly a decade of being stuck in my own personal [development hell](https://en.wikipedia.org/wiki/Development_hell).
 The key lesson I learned was ultimately one of project management: always focus on the end goal of a project.
-What deliverables will I need to make this project into a reality.
+For every asset you create, ask: how will this fit into the project?
+Is this really necessary?

-The game, while not a smash hit by any means, at least got several highly-positive Play Store reviews.
+The game, while not a smash hit by any means, at least got several highly-positive Play Store reviews!
 I particularly enjoyed a [playthrough posted to YouTube](https://www.youtube.com/watch?v=FB8D6A0skS4)!
+While it wasn't a success like [TimeStyle](/projects/timestyle), it remains my favorite project I've ever created.

 {% include img.html
   url="/images/projects/jga/smoothies.jpg" w="640" h="360"